SandaliW2002/Energy-Demand-Forecasting/README.md

-# Energy-Demand-Forecasting
-Time-Series Forecasting Using ARIMA
 This project focuses on analyzing and forecasting Italy’s 2016 total solar generation and electricity load using the ARIMA (AutoRegressive Integrated Moving Average) model.
+The analysis includes data preprocessing, visualization, stationarity testing, model building, and forecasting.

-📊 Project Overview
+📊 Overview

 The dataset contains hourly records of electricity load and solar generation throughout 2016.
-The project walks through:

-Data preprocessing and handling missing values
-Time series visualization
-Stationarity testing using the Augmented Dickey-Fuller (ADF) test Identification of ARIMA parameters (p, d, q) using ACF and PACF plots Model fitting and prediction for both series
-Model performance evaluation using Root Mean Squared Error (RMSE) Visualization of actual vs predicted values
+The project walks through every step of a complete time series analysis pipeline — from cleaning and visualization to modeling and evaluation.

 🧩 Steps Implemented

 Data Loading and Cleaning

-Handle missing values using forward-fill.
+Handled missing values using forward fill (ffill).

-Convert timestamps to datetime objects.
+Converted utc_timestamp to datetime format.

 Exploratory Data Analysis

-Visualize load and solar generation trends over time.
+Visualized load and solar generation trends over time.

-Identify daily and seasonal patterns.
+Observed daily and seasonal patterns.

 Stationarity Check

-Apply the Augmented Dickey-Fuller test to confirm stationarity.
+Performed the Augmented Dickey-Fuller (ADF) test.

+Both IT_load_new and IT_solar_generation were found to be stationary.

-Model Building
+Model Building (ARIMA)

-Determine ARIMA parameters via ACF and PACF plots.
+Determined ARIMA parameters (p, d, q) using ACF and PACF plots.

-Fit ARIMA models with multiple parameter combinations.
+Built ARIMA models and evaluated them on test data (80/20 split).

 Model Evaluation

-Compute RMSE to assess prediction accuracy.
+Calculated Root Mean Squared Error (RMSE) for model performance.

-Plot actual vs predicted values for comparison.
+Compared actual vs predicted values visually.

 📈 Results Summary
 Time Series	Best ARIMA Order	RMSE